 WordPress has come a long way since it was “born” in 2003 (I have actually used it since then!
-Yikes!).
+Yikes!), and it is important now more than ever to secure your WordPress site.

 Back in the early stages WordPress lacked a lot of features and was also very vulnerable to hackers.
 While hackers and spammers find WordPress sites an easy target there are several ways to secure your WordPress site in order to put them right in their place.